 Surely the shlikhim remembered an earlier time when God descended on man in fire.
 “And Mount Sinai was wrapped in smoke, because the Lord descended upon it in fire; and the smoke of it went up like the smoke of a kiln, and the whole mountain quaked greatly.
 And as the sound of the trumpet grew louder and louder, Moses spoke, and God answered him in thunder” Ex 19:18–19.

-The Old Law was engraved in stone by the fire of God’s finger Ex 31:18.
-But on this day of Pentecost over a thousand years later the New Law was engraved in the hearts of the shlikhim by the descent of the Holy Spirit in tongues as of fire Acts 2:3.
+The Torah, the old law was engraved in stone by the fire of God’s finger Ex 31:18.
+But on this day of Pentecost over a thousand years later the new law was engraved in the hearts of the shlikhim by the descent of the Holy Spirit in tongues as of fire Acts 2:3.
 And there are more parallels.
 The Father’s descent to the top of Mt.
 Sinai was “on the morning of the third day” Ex 19:16 of the Israelites’ consecration.
 The Son had risen from the dead on the morning of the third day of his redeeming sacrifice Lk 24:7.

 The descent of the Holy Spirit fulfilled Rabbi Yeshua‘s final words before ascending to the Father: “But you shall receive power when the Holy Spirit has come upon you; and you shall be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth” Acts 1:8.
 The Holy Spirit gave the Catholic Church power to be Rabbi Yeshua‘s witnesses to the end of the earth: